Code of Conduct

 The administration reserves the right to alter policies pertaining to courses, fees, and other notices on the TAC website and/or catalog, as deemed necessary, for the proper functioning of TAC.
 The administration also reserves the right to cancel classes, workshops, and open studios, and alter scheduling/staffing.

 TAC retains the right to photograph any class, student, student work, or event and reproduce the images at its discretion without incurring obligations.

 Financial Aid and Scholarships

-A limited amount of financial aid/scholarships are available each session for adult, teen and children’s classes.
+A limited number of financial aid/scholarships are available each session for adult, teen, and children’s classes.
 Aid will be based on the financial needs of the student.
-Applications are only available in the main office or download the form here in English or Spanish.
-Applications are due two weeks prior to the session start date.
+Applications are available in the main TAC office or on our website at theartcenterhp.org.
 No late applications will be accepted.
 Scholarship recipients will be charged a $50 Admin fee due by class start date.